November 23

 New Mexico, the place where Navajo and Mescalero Apache were interned from 1863 to 1868, the period of the Civil War, though that was probably just a pretext.

-The place, also, where William Henry McCarty Jr died, on July 14th 1881, the date on which this account really belongs, except that page is already very full.
+The place, also, where William Henry McCarty Jr died, on July 14 1881, the date on which this account really belongs, except that page is already very full, so I am placing him on this one of the two dates thought to have been his birthday (the other is September 17).

 William Henry McCarty Jr?
 Am I supposed to have heard of him?